kennethwirjadisastra/Stat155/Project1/README.md

     $ WSF2    <dbl> 21.0, 25.9, 36.9, 21.0, 36.0, 15.0, 14.1, 16.1, 31.1, 25.9, 14…
     $ WSF5    <dbl> 25.1, 30.0, 46.1, 23.9, 42.9, 17.0, 15.0, 19.9, 36.0, 32.0, 16…

+The rest of the data (both raw and cleaned) and the scripts used maybe found by navigating to the [data subdirectory](./data).

 ## Data Dictionary

 <table>